Maize Maze - Now Closed

-The feedback we received from customers last year using buggies, prams and wheelchairs, was that the maze was a lot more challenging to get around than in previous years.
-We felt this could have been to do with the fact that the pathways were marked out narrower by the design company.
-Also, because of rain, the condition of the ground was not always ideal.
-Customers still attempted the maze, however, please be advised that the conditions change from year to year depending on how the weather affects the ground and how the pathways are marked out.
-We will update this page accordingly when we receive feedback from customers using buggies, prams and wheelchairs in summer 2019.
+The condition of the ground is not always ideal.
+Customers have still attempted the maze, however, please be advised that the conditions change from year to year depending on how the weather affects the ground and how the pathways are marked out.
+We will update this page accordingly when we receive feedback from customers using prams, buggies, and wheelchairs in summer 2021.

 Can I bring my dog?